ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 # Implementing a change on the landing zone
+There can be different types of changes but they all start and end the same way.
+This document will go through the different steps.

 1. ## Repo cloning
     - Clone locally the repository requiring code change